-This condition is carried forward for proposed Parcels 6, 7, 8, and A, all of which retain the existing access easement recorded in Book 39729 page 325 of the County Land Records, which was approved pursuant to Section 24-128(b)(9) of the prior Subdivision Regulations, with PPS 4-16023.
-A similar condition is imposed for Parcels 9-10 and Parcels 11-15, noting that vehicular access is authorized pursuant to Section 24-128(b)(8) of the prior Subdivision Regulations.
+This condition should be carried forward for proposed Parcels 6, 7, 8, and A, all of which will retain the existing access easement recorded in Book 39729 page 325 of the County Land Records, which was approved pursuant to Section 24-128(b)(9) of the prior Subdivision Regulations, with PPS 4-16023.
+A similar condition should be imposed for Parcels 9-10 and Parcels 11-15, noting that vehicular access is authorized pursuant to Section 24-128(b)(8) of the prior Subdivision Regulations.
 See the Transportation findings for further discussion of the access easements.